guzlewski/ls/README.md

 # ls
 This is my version of ls with implemented flags: -l, -R, -t, -h, --version, --help.
-Program is fully working and tested on several different linux distros.
+The program is fully working and tested on several different linux distros.

 ## Compilation
 ```bash